 Address: 759 Park Road, Troutman NC 28166

-Beach season: Year round with lifeguard service 10 a.m. – 5:30 p.m.
-Memorial Day weekend through Labor Day
+Beach season: Year round with lifeguard service from 10 a.m. to 5:30 p.m.
+Memorial Day weekend through Labor Day.

-Beach access price: $5/day age 13+, $4/day age 3-12 only charged when lifeguard is on duty; main park free to access
+Beach access price: $6/day age 13+ and $4/day age 3-12, only charged when lifeguard is on duty; the main park is free to access.

 Ramsey Creek Park – A 43-acre lakeside park with a half-acre sandy beach.

-Beach season: Late May through Labor Day with lifeguard service 10 a.m. – 7:30 p.m.
+Beach season: Late May through Labor Day with lifeguard service from 10 a.m. to 7:30 p.m.